-The exhibition ‘The English’ is an important body of work and is a sensitive and highly personal exploration of England and English life from the perspective of a Magnum documentary photographer who grew up in the North of England, but had spent a substantial part of his life abroad, particularly in South Africa.
+The series ‘The English’is an important body of work and is a sensitive and highly personal exploration of England and English life from the perspective of a Magnum documentary photographer who grew up in the North of England, but had spent a substantial part of his life abroad, particularly in South Africa.
+This long term project (1974-1975) explores the English at work and at play, the eccentricities and humour of the English, while others portray, with anintimate delicacy, the fragility of what it is to be human and are an exceptional record of adisappearing world.

 Photographer Zak Waters says of Ian Berry’s work, “Ian Berry is the most naturally gifted photographer I have ever met.
 He has an uncanny knack of creating images from where most photographers would not find one.
 Most people are unaware that he is probably more comfortable taking vertical images rather than the more natural horizontal format, which in itself is a challenge away from, say, portraiture.
 Ian’s images have helped define certain aspects of history”